 Solar Choice has worked hard to expand its installer network presence in Brisbane, Queensland.
 Demand for solar power systems in Brisbane surged dramatically with Queensland’s generous solar feed-in tariff, and interest in solar PV installations remains viable in the Sunshine State even after the reduction of the incentive.
 This article is an overview of the options available to Brisbane residents thinking about going solar, as well as the potential benefits of installing a system.

 Why is Brisbane a good place for solar power?

 Lots of sunshine means lots of potential for Brisbane homes to harness solar power

 Brisbane receives an an average of around 4.2 hours of full sun per day, making it one Australia’s sunnier cities, as well as one of the best places to install solar PV.
 4.2 hours of peak sun means that, with a 1.5kW solar PV array, a home will generate 6.3kWh per day on average.
-A 3kW system will produce around 12.6kWh per day, and a 5kW system (the maximum capacity allowed under the Solar Bonus Scheme) will produce around 21kWh per day.
+A 3kW system will produce around 12.6kWh per day, and a 5kW system will produce around 21kWh per day.